kiwicom/margarita/README.md

 cd margarita/
 yarn install
 ```
+To launch the graphql server:
+- `yarn server`

-To launch the app, you have different options:
+To launch the client app, you have different options:
 - `yarn dev` to launch the _development_ web version;
 - `yarn build; yarn start` to launch the _production_ web version;
 - `yarn ios` or `yarn android` to start the mobile version.